themichael/caliber/README.md

 * Combine disparate spreadsheets into a single point of entry for trainee evaluations
 * Provide a complete and accurate view of each trainee's technical capabilities
 * Standardize evaluation processes through consistent data gathering and reporting
+* Give actionable feedback to trainees to help increase their performance

 ## Current State